Simran2404/power-stability-analysis/README.md

 **Introduction:**
 Proper monitoring and control of the smart grid are highly dependent on the transient stability assessment (TSA).
 Effective TSA can provide system operators with insightful information on stability statuses and causes under various contingencies and cyber-attacks.
-In our project, we work on a real-time stability condition predictor based on a feedforward neural network.
-We plan to use the conjugate gradient backpropagation algorithm for training.
-We believe that by real-time assessment of the network features based on the minimum redundancy maximum relevance algorithm, this method can successfully predict transient stability and out of step conditions for the network and generators, respectively.
-The proposed method used in this project using the Feedforward Neural Network , helps in providing a TS prediction which would thereby help in predicting the TS condition before the fault clearance, thus significantly saving time in control actions/operations by the operator.
+In my project, I have worked on a real-time stability condition predictor based on a feedforward neural network. plan to use the conjugate gradient backpropagation algorithm for training.
+The proposed Feedforward Neural Network, helps in providing a TS prediction which would thereby help in predicting the TS condition before the fault clearance, thus significantly saving time in control actions/operations by the operator.

 **Modelling grid stability:**